MutabPato/PassGen/primary/README.md

 # Flask app environment variables

-export FLASK_APP=project # instructs flask on how to load the app export FLASK_DEBUG=1 # enables debugger that will display application errors
+export FLASK_APP=primary # instructs flask on how to load the app export FLASK_DEBUG=1 # enables debugger that will display application errors

 # Configure the Database in the Python REPL using the create_all method on the db object